 (UPDATE 5/28): So, now I CANNOT substantiate this short section below on the jarred marinara sauces, but I am going to leave this here so you can do you your own research.
 (My screenshot ↓ is now gone from the Tianz site.
 I just scoured the website, and it is gone.
 I guarantee it was there when I was researching all of this.)

 Any food company can order Chinese grown tomato products and affix their own label.
-It is called Original Equipment Manufacturer (OEM).
-Check for yourself:
+It is a process called Original Equipment Manufacturer (OEM).
+Check for yourself.
+Sadly, links to these specific products have been removed, (but I saw them with my own eyes):

 - Rao’s Marinara